Remsnet-LTD/xen-tools-rpmbuild/README.md

 the tools rinse with xen-tools been one of  the  tools for that.

-Most OS depend tools require an GUI  / Xterm . most of them , i.e  autoyast , satelite-server , yast-vm, yast-dirinstall are allmost overkill  for AUTOMATED simple minimalistic imageing.
+Most OS depend tools require an GUI  / Xterm . most of them , i.e  autoyast , satelite-server , yast-vm, yast-dirinstall, fai and some more are allmost overkill  for AUTOMATED simple minimalistic imageing.

 rinse  don´t require X11 or VNC at all.